The 3 Regions of Vietnam: Travel Guide and Advice

 One of the gateways to Vietnam, Danang is usually only known for its international airport and the easy transfer to Hoi An, and that’s a shame.
 Evolving just as fast as Dubai, Danang has transformed from a rural and traditional township to a stunning, modern city with a variety of hotels, restaurants, and attractions.

 This is most notably seen in the Dragon Bridge, which is best visit at night when it shines.
-You can enjoy its any gorgeous forests, take a day trip to the towering Marble Mountains, or hike the tropical Ba Na Hills, but do not dismiss the beauty of this great city.
+You can enjoy its any gorgeous forests, take a day trip to the towering Marble Mountains, or hike the tropical Ba Na Hills to see the famous Golden Bridge, but do not dismiss the beauty of this great city.

 Hoi An